-A semicolon separates the clauses, and the following verbs are replaced by a comma.
+A super-comma separates the clauses, and the verbs in the following phrases are replaced by commas.

 When the second (and third, fourth, however many) clause(s) use(s) the same verb phrase as the first, it/they may be shortened by replacing the verb with a comma and separating the clauses with a super-comma semicolon.

 - Martin could eat five hamburgers; Charles, four; Bruce, six; and Justin, only two.

 - On Halloween night, the Joneses passed out Hershey bars; the Smiths, Babe Ruth candy bars; the Thompsons, Tootsie Rolls; and the Clarks, apples.

 - They all lived on the same block.
 The oldest lived at 1401 Casper Street; the next oldest, at 1403 Casper Street; the twins, at 1405 Casper Street and 1407 Casper Street; and the youngest at 1410 Casper Street.